Free shipping over $99. Easy returns. Satisfaction guaranteed.

 Upgrade your 5G in minutes with no aiming, and four easy mounting options.

-However, if you're willing to spend a little bit of time aiming, our QuadPro Antenna Kit will generally get you the fastest data speeds, thanks to its 9.1 dBi of directional gain.
+We do also have a 4x4 antenna option.
+Although the QuadPro Antenna Kit uses fewer ports than the 8x8 QuadMini Duo, it offers 9.1 dBi of directional gain.
 This is particularly important if you're on the edge of coverage, or have very weak signal.
+However, you will have to spend more time aiming the antenna.

 Best performance, requires aiming